-A seminar course that fulfills the keystone requirement.
 Several important biological issues that have ethical and societal implication and ramifications are explored, including the topics of the vocation of a scientist, connections between faith and science, and moral, ethical, and societal challenges faced by scientists.
-For senior biology majors.
+Open only to senior students majoring in biology.

-Special Topics in Biology 4 Semester Credits Courses covering special topics not otherwise covered by our other course offerings.
+Special Topics in Biology

+Courses covering special topics not otherwise covered by our other course offerings.
 Topics may vary.

-Core Curriculum Component: None Prerequisite(s): None BIO495L Topics: Lab 0 Semester Credits Core Curriculum Component: None Prerequisite(s): BIO495(Special Topics in Biology) concurrent registration is required BIO497 Independent Study 2 Semester Credits Core Curriculum Component: None Prerequisite(s): None BIO499 Independent Study 4 Semester Credits Core Curriculum Component: None Prerequisite(s): BIO253(Introductory Cellular Biology)
+Topics: Lab

+Prerequisite(s): BIO495(Special Topics in Biology) \concurrent registration is required\